 Applicants are required to obtain letters to support their candidacy for admission.
 We require three to five letters; letters can come from a faculty member, clinical experience, research experience, or a current job as the letter transmits cogent information about the applicant’s work.
 Though it is not required we recommend that you try and obtain at least one letter from a science faculty member.
 Obtaining a letter from the employer who you are working with during the application year is very important though again not required.
 Evidence of a successful engagement in a post-college experience is considered a valuable addition to other letters that also may be part of your file.
 Some colleges offer a pre-medical advising system and the committee writes letters for their students.
 If a committee letter is obtained, that is sufficient to meet the medical school letter of recommendation requirements.

-We will accept electronic updates.
-However we cannot guarantee that these updates will be reviewed by our Admissions Committee prior to granting an interview.
+We do not accept any updates to your application.
+All changes, revisions or updates must be made through AMCAS.
 The only information that will be reviewed to determine your status for an interview is your AMCAS Primary Application, your University of Colorado School of Medicine Supplemental (Secondary) Application, and your required letters of recommendation.
-If there is was an error on your application or you need any changes made, please contact the AAMC at (202) 828-0600.
+If there is an error on your application or you need changes made, please contact the AAMC at (202) 828-0600.

 No and Yes.
 AMCAS requires a copy of your official transcript that they use for the verification process.
 Thus, we receive your official grades on the AMCAS application.
 IF YOU ARE ACCEPTED to the University of Colorado, School of Medicine, prior to matriculation, we will require a final transcript from your college that includes all your grades and a notation from the registrar of the receipt of your degree.
 We communicate with students when these final transcripts are due.